LeonardoTeixeira/pushover/README.md

 A simple PHP library for the [Pushover](https://pushover.net) service.

-This library uses the [Guzzle](https://github.com/guzzle/guzzle) project and was written using the [PSR-4](http://www.php-fig.org/psr/psr-4/) standards.
+This library was written using the [PSR-4](http://www.php-fig.org/psr/psr-4/) standards.

 ## Installation